 - Part 1: Theoretical and laboratory training at the vocational training centre (120 hours)

-- Part 2: Practical training in the workplace, including theoretical training through distance learning (255 hours)
+- Part 2: Practical training in the workplace, including some theoretical training through distance education (255 hours)

-Students will not travel back and forth between the vocational training centres and the health and social services facilities to avoid the spread of COVID-19.
+Students will not travel back and forth between the vocational training centre and the practical training site to avoid the spread of COVID-19.

-The vocational training centres can lend computer equipment, if necessary.
+The vocational training centres can organize the lending of computer equipment, if needed.

-- Encourage and stimulate the autonomy of seniors and vulnerable individuals
+- Encouraging and stimulating the autonomy of seniors and vulnerable individuals

-- Assist clients in moving about or accompany them as they move around
+- Assisting clients in moving about or accompany them as they move around

-- Use techniques to enhance client comfort, sleep and rest
+- Using techniques to enhance client comfort, sleep and rest